iPmartNetwork/iPmartNetwork/README.md

 </div>
-<h1 align="center">Hi 👋, I'm ali hassanzadeh</h1>
+<h1 align="center">Hi 👋, I'm Ali Hassanzadeh</h1>
 <h3 align="center">Software Engineer</h3>
 <h4 align="Justify"> Passionate and Motivated
 A spontaneous programmer in learning, active and disciplined in learning and teaching new technologies and trying to up to date.<br>
-I have started with C and C++ and have learned about algorithmic vision then I have met Java❤️  and have been working on it and Spring Core & Kotlin for 2 years and have learned about software engineering and design patterns;Now, I am Gopher & Love Golang🙂❤️<br> Currently working on Machine Learning Algorithms, Unreal Engine & Web Dev.
+I have started with C and C++ and have learned about algorithmic vision then I have met Java and have been working on it and Spring Core & Kotlin for 2 years and have learned about software engineering and design patterns; <br> Currently working on Machine Learning Algorithms, Unreal Engine & Web Dev.
 </h6>

 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)